 Some of the more modern TMS providers also can execute chains of logic that can supplement the need to have real people in certain job positions.
-For example, a TMS might be able to trigger a notification in the cab of a truck with information that makes planning the route ahead of a simpler task.
+For example, a TMS might be able to trigger a notification in the cab of a truck with information that makes planning the route ahead a simpler task.

-In the past, and for a lot of smaller companies to this day, drivers would be responsible for making judgments in real-time during their route.
+In the past, and for many smaller companies to this day, drivers would be responsible for making judgments in real-time during their route.
 Deciding what highways to take, trailer loading sequences, load balancing, etc. The problem was that the numbers wouldn’t be settled until the trip was over.
 Today, however, companies can benefit from having software guide decisions that could mean double-digit percentage increases in efficiency on a trip-by-trip basis.

 The long-term benefits afforded make it easy for executives to project KPIs for critical strategic decisions.
 These include:

 Before the cloud was a thing, companies relied on expensive contracts with massive tech companies to store their data.
 With the expansion of the internet, access to tools has become as easy as knowing how to access a website.